Welkait question: Amhara claims

-When the Tigray People's Liberation Front (TPLF) annexed Welkait into Western Tigray in 1991, they began harassing, deporting, killing, and arresting people identified with Amhara.
-More than 5,000 Amharas were displaced and hundreds of thousands of Tigrayans settled in Welkait.
-Amhara women were reportedly abducted and raped by TPLF fighters and teachers.
-In educational institutions and administrative offices, discriminatory practices were common; many people were forced to speak Tigrinya language, and the names of settlements and geographical features were officially changed from Amharic to Tigrinya.
-Discriminatory practices were observed at almost 95% of government workplaces.
-Additionally, some Tigrayans displaced Amhara farmers and took their land.
+After the Derg collapse, the TPLF annexed Welkait into Western Tigray and began harassing, deporting, killing, and arresting people identified with Amhara.
+At least 5,000 Amharas displaced and hundreds of thousands Tigrayans settled to Welkait.
+Many people were forced to speak Tigrinya language, and rivers, lakes, mountains, spring and cities were changed from Amharic to Tigrinya.
+Discriminatory practices were almost 95% at governmental workplaces, where some Tigrayans displaced Amhara farmers and took their land.